Tpw429/Covid-19_Regression_Analysis/README.md

 For the Vaccination Data, we started by joining this Vaccination table with the GDP table on “country_name”.
 There were multiple months of dates, but we only needed one to perform the regression analysis.
 So we filtered to get the date that gave us the most countries tied to it with the least amount of null values across the features.
 Then we wanted to select the feature that gave us an idea at the rate countries were getting vaccinated, so we took “total_vaccination_per_hundred” and regressed it against other features such as GDP, HDI, Life Expectancy at Birth, and Population.
 We scaled the data, but found it wasn’t necessary for our regressions to take place or didn't add noticable optimization.

+Limitations with this model would be around outliers having a huge effect that that skews our findings.
+As well, we’re only comparing two variables against each other at a time.
+So this gives us of an idea of the relationship between the two but it’s not a complete picture of the relationship and what else might be impacting it.